-USS Bowfin Submarine Museum
+USS Bowfin And Pacific Fleet Submarine Museum

-Submarine Museum Park At Pearl Harbor
+Submarine and Museum At Pearl Harbor

 Submarines have been in development by the U.S. for a very long time.
 The very first submersible in the world was built in 1775 during the Revolutionary War.
 Submersibles continued to be developed and used in the Civil War and into WW1.
 Although there were lives lost during the sub development it would prove to be an indispensable part of naval warfare by the outset of WWII.